ijemmao/workshop-ws-4-10-css-bootstrap-4-bulma/intro.md

 # Let's take a step back
 ##### How and why was Bootstrap created?

-Prior to Bootstrap's inception building from scratch was a tedious manual process.
+Prior to Bootstrap's inception, building from scratch was a tedious manual process.

 In the early 2010's Twitter began the construction of an internal tool used to "document and share common design patterns and assets within the company."